Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Problem Formulation and Main Result

 \begin{remark} In the previous discussion, the problem has been investigated for the mixture of only one FSD constraint and only one SSD constraint.
-Now we consider the problem with the mixture of multiple FSD constraints and multiple SSD constraints.
-It turns out that the multiple FSD (resp.
+Actually, the multiple FSD (resp.
 SSD) constraints can be reduced to a single FSD (resp.
-SSD) constraint.
-Actually, in quantile formulation, we can write the multiple FSD constraints as follows
+SSD) constraint; see, e.g., Wang and Xia \cite[Remarks 3.5]{WX21} for details. \end{remark}